O0mix0O/MIM-moreagilityblueprints-fixed/README.md

 ## Usage Instructions

 Save and Load blueprints as you normally would, though you will now have to scroll to access the full list.

+Go to the Mod Setting menu and access "More Agility Blueprints".
+From here you can enter a value of your choosing.
+(Note - Have not tested over 500)

 ---